Dimonium-239/charm-remapper/README.md

 It have such abilities as change selected text to *upper*, *lower* or *switch case*.
 Also this script remap chars according current layout.
 This help you fluent change miswritten text and rewrite it.

 # Usage

+**NOTE:** this is specified as program only for usage with hotkeys because you must run program when text which must be edited is selected.

 ```
   SYNOPSIS
     python remapper.py [OPTIONS]